xiaodaigh/coding-challenges/README.md

-# HackerRank solutions
-My Hacker Rank Solution
+My coding challenge solutions not just for Hacker Rank